alan0502/DM_FinalProject/README.md

 ## DM_FinalProject
-This is the final project of the Data Mining course in NTHU.
+We join the Kaggle Competition as the final project of the Data Mining course in NTHU.
 ## Kaggle competition
 Competition topic: Child Mind Institute — Problematic Internet Use